claudia-07/DSA4262-ACMXZ/README.md

 ├── modelling
     └── lightgbm.ipynb
     └── random_forest.ipynb
+├── prediction
+    └── test_predictions.ipynb # finalised notebook used for predictions
 ├── util # consists of util scripts used in other scripts and notebooks
     └── model
         └── modelling.py